sitedata/checklyhq.com/site/content/jobs/product-designer.md

 ---
-title: Product designer
+title: UI/UX designer
 subtitle: Full time / Remote
 position_state: Open
 ---

 - Remote
-- web design, product design, digital design
+- UI, UX, web design, product design, digital design
 - Full time

 ## About the role

-Checkly is looking for an experienced product designer.
+Checkly is looking for an experienced UI/UX designer.
 We want to take the next step in what customers are constantly complimenting us on: our great UI and UX.
 You will be working directly with the founders, frontend devs and backend devs in creating the best working and most lovable monitoring application for developers.